Christina5P/2406-hackathon-team3/README.md

 In footer there is information about our team; who has build this app and some links to connect with useful management guidance in stress

 ### Links to more information .
-Read more about stress: https://www.helpguide.org/articles/stress/stress-management.htm Learn more about CBT: https://www.youtube.com/watch?v=Jz55Uk9EH6U Beginners guide to mindfulness: https://mindfulness.com/mindful-living/mindfulness-a-beginners-guide
+- Read more about stress: https://www.helpguide.org/articles/stress/stress-management.htm
+- Learn more about CBT: https://www.youtube.com/watch?v=Jz55Uk9EH6U
+- Beginners guide to mindfulness: https://mindfulness.com/mindful-living/mindfulness-a-beginners-guide

-## Credits